-We additionally check how incorporating the weighted heuristic generalizes across different methods and sub-optimalities.
-Table \ref{tab:suboptimality-joined-summary} shows the effect of using a weighted focal with $r=5, h=8$ across different sub-optimalities on ECBS and EECBS.
-These hyper-parameters were chosen solely based on Table \ref{tab:focalSummary} (on EECBS with $w_{so}=2$) and were intentionally not optimized for this experiment to see if our weighted heuristic hyper-parameters generalized well.
-We employ a timeout of 60 seconds and compare against the corresponding unweighted baseline (with the corresponding sub-optimality).
-We see from both tables that the weighted heuristic hurts at a very low suboptimality $w_{so}=1.01$ but then steadily results in larger performance boosts as $w_{so}$ increases.
-In particular, for large suboptimalities starting at $w_{so}=1.5$, we see that our weighted methods start to solve significantly more instances than the baseline.
-For $w_{so} \geq 2$, we see that we also get large and consistent speed up benefits ($> 80\%$ faster than baseline, median speed up $> 5$).
-For large suboptimalities $w_{so} = 4, 8$, our method is able to solve almost double the number of instances as their unweighted baseline.
+We check how incorporating the weighted heuristic generalizes across different methods and suboptimalities.
+Table \ref{tab:suboptimality-joined-summary} shows the effect of using a weighted focal with $r=5, h=8$ across different suboptimalities on ECBS and EECBS.
+These hyper-parameters were chosen solely based on Table \ref{tab:focalSummary} (on EECBS with $w_{so}=2$) and were intentionally not optimized for this experiment.
+We employ a timeout of 60 seconds and compare against the corresponding unweighted baseline.
+We observe that our weighted focal hurts at a very low suboptimality $w_{so}=1.01$ but then steadily results in larger performance boosts as $w_{so}$ increases.
+In particular, for large suboptimalities $w_{so} \geq 1.5$, we see that our weighted methods start to solve significantly more instances than the baseline.
+For $w_{so} \geq 2$, we also get large and consistent speed up benefits ($> 80\%$ faster than baseline, median speed up $> 5$) and with $w_{so} = 4, 8$ solve almost double the number of instances as their unweighted baseline.
 It is important to observe that our method produces very similar speeds up in both ECBS and EECBS.
-This highlights how our method identically speeds up the low level planner regardless of the high level search, demonstrating how our technique is readily generalizable to other existing and future sub-optimal CBS methods.
+This highlights how our technique identically speeds up the low level planner regardless of the high level search, demonstrating how our technique is readily generalizable to future suboptimal CBS methods.